thecodingmachine/dbal-fluid-schema-builder/README.md

 # Fluid schema builder for Doctrine DBAL

-Build and modify your database schema using DBAL and a fluid syntax.
+Build and modify your database schema using [DBAL](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-representation.html) and a fluid syntax.

 ![Screencast](doc/images/screencast.gif)

 ## Why?

+Doctrine DBAL provides a powerful API to alter your database schema.
+This library is a wrapper around the DBAL standard API to provide a shorter, quicker syntax for day-to-day use.
+It provides shortcuts and syntactic sugars to make you efficient.

 ### IDE friendly